A Greener Household

 All the water that goes down the drain, clean or dirty, ends up mixing with raw sewage, getting contaminated, and meeting the same fate.
 Try to stay aware of this precious resource disappearing and turn off the water while brushing your teeth or shaving.
 When washing dishes by hand, use the plug or a washing up bowl, rather than letting the water flow continuously.

-If you have a garden, naturalise it by using locally appropriate plants that are hardy and don’t need a lot of water.
-If you have to water, do it during the coolest part of the day or at night to minimise evaporation.
+If you have a garden, naturalize it by using locally appropriate plants that are hardy and don’t need a lot of water.
+If you have to water, do it during the coolest part of the day or at night to minimize evaporation.
+Greener Household is very necessary for us.

 4. Smart Refrigeration … No Peeking!